Ch0pin/medusa/README.md

 - Parse and analyse the Android manifest
 - Enumerate an application's attack entry points (exported activities, deeplinks, services etc.)
+- Keep track of all your analysed applications
 - Automate boring processes like:
   - Set up a MITM
   - Patching